T

 Ask first

-A clear chicken or beef broth.
-If made with halal-certified chicken or beef and no alcohol is added, it is suitable.
+Clear chicken or beef broth.
+If made with halal-certified poultry or beef and no alcohol, it is compatible.

 Shortcuts